 - SAP provides advice for remediating code for S/4HANA.

-- We review the quality of this advice (as well as the organization of SAP content) for helping the client rather than helping SAP.
+- We review the quality of this advice (as well as the organization of SAP content) to help the client rather than help SAP.

 Background on this Research

 The information provided by SAP as to code remediation is horrendously complicated.
 It is a disorganized assembly of information released without any rhyme or reason or any controlling entity coordinating the information.

 - We conclude that SAP’s degenerate organization of information around S/4HANA code migration will lead to inefficient code remediation projects.

 - Whatever the actual level complexity of S/4HANA code remediation, SAP has made the issue far worse by creating tools and communicating how code migration works.

 - Some of the information about code remediation is found in comments on SAP blog articles, which take a great time to read and indicate a great deal of frustration or confusion about how code remediation for HANA and S/4HANA is supposed to work.

 How SAP views the overall migration.

 The more that one studies this topic, the bigger and more complicated it looks, a point emphasized by the following quotation.